-Your Library Champion works closely with your Academic Support Librarian to represent you.
-They can order library books for you, raise issues you might be having with the Library, take forward suggestions you think of for improving and developing library services, and make sure you know about new Library services and developments.
+Each school has a Library Champion.
+Your Library Champion works closely with your Academic Support Team to represent you.
+They can order library books for you, raise issues you might be having with the Library, take forward suggestions for improving and developing library services, and make sure you know about new Library services and developments.

 "If you need any book for your course, or find that the copies in the library are always booked out, your Library Champion can arrange for more to be ordered.
 As users of the library, you experience the library in a different way to those that manage it - you can also use your Library Champion to let them know what you think and suggest improvements."

-"The Library Champion Scheme is an initiative which allows students and staff to work together to improve the Library service.
+"The Library Champion initiative allows students and staff to work together to improve the Library service.
 It's a fantastic way of being able to have your say about the books we have in stock and gives you the opportunity to make suggestions for future library developments.
-Having a Library Champion for your school also means that you will always be up-to-date with any new library services and initiatives, so that you can get the most out of your library!"
+Having a Library Champion also means that you will always be up-to-date with any new library services, and can get the most out of your library!"